dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/on-run-end-context.md

 ## Results
 The `results` variable contains a list of [Result objects](dbt-classes#result-objects) with one element per resource that executed in the dbt job.
+The Result object provides access within the Jinja on-run-end context to the information that will populate the [run results JSON artifact](run-results-json).

 Example usage: